Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Season Stats

-- This season Smith has 61 catches on 100 targets, with a team-high 875 receiving yards (54.7 per game) and five touchdowns.
+- Smith's 875 receiving yards (54.7 per game) are the best mark amongst the Eagles.
+He's been targeted 100 times, and has 61 receptions and five touchdowns.

 - Smith has been the target of 100 of his team's 460 passing attempts this season, or 21.7% of the target share.

-- With eight targets in the red zone this season, Smith has been on the receiving end of 13.8% of his team's 58 red zone pass attempts.
+- Smith has seen the ball thrown his way eight times in the red zone this season, 13.8% of his team's 58 red zone pass attempts.

-- The Eagles have thrown the football in 47.1% of their plays from scrimmage this year while staying on the ground 52.9% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Eagles, who rank 12th in the NFL in points scored, have dropped back to pass 47.1% of the time while running the ball 52.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Cowboys.